-I received a Retro Pop Box 1970’s for the month of April in the mail yesterday.
+I received a Retro Pop Box 1970’s for April in the mail yesterday.
 This is the first box I’ve received from them.
 Although I’m new to Retro Pop Box, I’m very familiar with their business model.
-Customers pay a monthly subscription fee and the company ships a goodie box every month containing things relevant to a specific theme.
+Customers pay a monthly subscription fee, and the company ships a goodie box every month containing things relevant to a specific theme.
 In the case of Retro Pop Box, it’s pop culture items influenced by a specific decade.
-My Retro Pop Box is dedicated to the 1970’s.
+My Retro Pop Box is dedicated to the 1970s.

-As a child of the 70’s, I know only too well not everything was so great in the 1970’s.
-Sometimes people as old as me will lament on how things were so much better when they were a kid.
+As a child of the ’70s, I know only too well not everything was so great in the 1970s.
+Sometimes, people as old as me will lament how things were so much better when they were kids.
 I am not one of those people.
-In most ways, the 1970’s sucked.
+In most ways, the 1970s sucked.
 WW Vietnam was still raging on.
 In the third grade, I remember having to write Richard Nixon a fan letter.
-Gasoline was rationed and you could only buy it on odd or even days.
+Gasoline was rationed, and you could only buy it on odd or even days.
 Iranians stormed the U.S. embassy and took hostages.
 Fonzie jumped a shark.
 Polyester was king.

-Even though the 1970’s isn’t my favorite decade, I really loved everything that I found inside my Retro Pop Box.
+Even though the 1970s isn’t my favorite decade, I really loved everything I found inside my Retro Pop Box.

 It came with socks decorated with large boom boxes.
 Unlike the socks I’ve pulled out of Loot Crate boxes, these socks are actually large enough and stretchy enough to wear on my ginormous feet.